-Removal of PPCPs in municipal wastewater treatment plants and constructed wetlands were investigated and summarized in Table 3.
-Gwangju WWTP is a major source, releasing tons of micropollutants into the Yeongsan River, and the concentrations of PPCPs in Gwangju WWTPs ($\sim \mu g\,L^{-1}$) were generally much higher than in Damyang WWTP ($\sim ng\,L^{-1}$), presumably resulting from the dense population in the Gwangju area.
+Removal of PPCPs in municipal wastewater treatment plants and constructed wetlands were investigated and summarized by comparing the concentrations of PPCPs in the influent and final effluent of each WWTP in Table 3.
+Unfortunately, the contribution of different transport mechanisms such as biodegradation, adsorption to sludge and sediments, and oxidation during disinfection was not considered here.
+Gwangju WWTP was found as a major source, releasing tons of micropollutants to the Yeongsan River water, and, the concentrations of PPCPs in Gwangju WWTPs ( $\sim \mu g \, L^{-1}$ ) were generally much higher than in Damyang WWTP ( $\sim ng \, L^{-1}$ ), presumably resulting from the dense populations in Gwangju area

 Particularly, high concentrations of caffeine and acetaminophen in WWTP influents reflect frequent use and ingestion of those compounds in this urban area.
-Most of PPCPs exhibited high removal efficiency (> 90 %) during the WWTPs processes, except for carbamazepine removal in Gwangju secondary WWTP (removal efficiency at 74 %).
-After discharge of WWTP effluent into connected constructed wetlands, levels of some PPCPs (carbamazepine, sulfamethoxaolze, diclofenac, and TCEP) decreased l4 ►I slightly.
-This result indicates that operation of wastewater stabilization ponds or wetlands would be helpful to prevent the release of micropollutants into surface water.
-Our research group has previously studied the Damyang constructed wetlands with respect to the control of organic micropollutants, and reported the efficiency of wetland treatments depending on the wetland characteristics and properties of micropollutants (Park et al., 2009).
-Many other studies have also supported the necessity of additional wetland treatments for micropollutants control (Matamoros and Bayona, 2006; Conkle et al., 2008).
+Most of PPCPs exhibited high removal efficiency (>90%) during the WWTPs processes, except for carbamazepine removal in Gwangju secondary WWTP (removal efficiency at 74%).
+After discharge of WWTP effluent into connected constructed wetlands, levels of some PPCPs (carbamazepine, sulfamethoxaolze, diclofenac, and TCEP) slightly decreased.
+This result indicates that operation of wastewater stabilization ponds or wetlands would be helpful to prevent release of micropollutants into surface water.
+Our research group has previously been studied the Damyang constructed wetlands with respect to the control of organic micropollutants, and, reported the efficiency of wetland treatments depending on the wetland characteristics and properties of micropollutants (Park et al., 2009).
+Many other studies have also been supported the necessity of additional wetland treatments for micropollutants control (Matamoros and Bayona, 2006; Conkle et al., 2008).